Cascading/Impatient/README.md

 	physical plan: 10 Mappers, 10 Reducers

 simple6
-	shows how to use checkpoints, assertions, traps, unit tests automatically switch between Hfs and Lfs
+	shows how to use checkpoints, assertions, traps, unit tests, debug automatically switch between Hfs and Lfs

+simple7
+	has a switch to run the example instead in local mode